jackrobertscott/authpack-client-190806/docs/api/users.md

 ## Count users

-Used to count a group of users.
+Used to count a workspace of users.

 ```ts
 authenticator.users.count({